tprasadtp/ubuntu-post-install/docs/tasks.md

 - First part is the URL to the binary file separated by ',' name of the binary.

 !!! note "Note on file names in configuration"
-    Please note that file will be saved with the name mentioned in the file & can be executed as such.
+    Please note that file will be saved with the name mentioned in the file and will be in your path.

 ## Install python packages (via pip)